-India!
-The land of billions.
+India is the land of billions.
 Mystic, majestic, and yet developing.
-Despite years of repression and exploitation, a country that has leapt from the ashes like a phoenix in a mere span of 67 years.
+Despite years of repression and exploitation, this country has leapt from the ashes like a phoenix in a mere span of 67 years.
 A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation of a child’s individual right and growth.

 The following content may contain elements that are not suitable for some readers.

 At a time when the world is transcending ideologies, developing technologies of space travel, there exist peculiar mind-sets who under their regressive attitudes and political bending(s) are adamant to make an easy scapegoat of an innocent student in the name of culture, divinity, identity and …discipline.

 As it happened a few days back, a trivial issue got escalated to become the prime time news of an entire nation.
 Such was the debate that a student of the 12th standard was expelled from a school for merely hugging his female friend on performing in a competition.
 No, the girl and her family didn’t complain, the boy’s parents didn’t complain, neither did the neighbours or the public in view.
 Then what caused this ruckus?

 Apparently, in an act of innocence and influence (in the times of social media), the boy uploaded the pictures from the competition on his Facebook wall.
 The Principal of his school took offence and complained, the school took the onus of that and down they went to penalize the children for offending the “Sanskriti (heritage and culture)” and the modesty of the divine land.

 Yes, you heard it RIGHT!
 Just like the regular Valentine’s Day vigilante, the School administration decided to protect their noble academy by sacrificing the boy to set an example for the rest of the students.